4 Trailer Safety Tips That Could Save Your Life

-It doesn’t matter if you tow a trailer that is big or small, there are everyday safety steps that should be taken to avoid tragedies while on the road.
+It doesn’t matter if your trailer is big or small, there are everyday safety steps that should be taken to avoid tragedies while on the road.

 1. Stay up-to-date on regular maintenance.

 Keeping your trailer in top shape is a critical step in trailer safety.
 Before towing, ensure that:

 - The bearings have been greased

 - The tire pressure is correct, and the tires (including the spare) have been inspected for overall maintenance

 - Wheel lug nuts should be tightened to the correct torque